Alex-D/Cookies-EU-banner/README.md

 - Using npm: `npm install cookies-eu-banner --save`
 - Or using yarn: `yarn add cookies-eu-banner`
-- Or using bower: `bower install cookies-eu-banner --save`
 - Or [download the latest version](https://github.com/Alex-D/cookies-eu-banner/archive/master.zip).